 Best Hardware Synthesizers for Beginners under $500

-Last Updated: August 10, 2020
+Last Updated: October 5, 2020

 At DailyAnalog, we adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Some of the products we feature are from our partners.
 Here’s how we make money.

 However, the fact that you are interested in synthesis shows that you appreciate what an exciting area of music it can be.
-Maybe you’ve watched videos online and you want to give it a try, or perhaps you feel that a synth could enhance your current music recordings.
+Maybe you’ve watched videos online and you want to give it a try, or perhaps you feel that a synthesizer could enhance your current music recordings.

 Analog vs Digital

-Digital synthesizers are now widely available and a popular choice, modern technology is used to bring a wider range of sounds that can cover multiple music genres.
+Analog synthesizers in music are the more traditional option with sounds being created via electrical currents.
+Digital synthesizers are now much more widely available and its modern technology gives you a wider range of sounds which can cover multiple music genres.

 Monophonic vs Polyphonic

 There are two different types of synthesizers to choose from, monophonic (monosynth) and polyphonic (polysynth).
 In simple terms, monosynths allow for just one note to be played at any time whereas you can play multiple notes simultaneously on a polysynth.